Best Technographic Data Providers of 2026

 What Is Technographic Data?

-• CRM platforms: Salesforce, HubSpot, Microsoft Dynamics, Pipedrive
+• CRM and prospecting: Salesforce, HubSpot, Microsoft Dynamics, Pipedrive

 • Cloud infrastructure: AWS, Azure, Google Cloud Platform

-• Security tools: Okta, CrowdStrike, Palo Alto Networks
+• Security and compliance: Okta, CrowdStrike, Palo Alto Networks

 Provider